Chart Color Schemes

 Diddillibah - Rosemount shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-In Diddillibah-Rosemount as of 2021, 23.0% of residents aged 15+ have university degrees, compared to the Australian average of 30.4%.
+Educational qualifications in Diddillibah-Rosemount trail regional benchmarks with 23.0% of residents aged 15+ holding university degrees compared to Australia's 30.4%.
+This gap indicates potential for educational development and skills enhancement.
 Bachelor degrees are most common at 15.9%, followed by postgraduate qualifications (4.2%) and graduate diplomas (2.9%).
-Vocational credentials are also prevalent, with 41.0% of residents holding such qualifications - advanced diplomas at 12.5% and certificates at 28.5%.
-Current educational participation is high at 27.5%, including 9.8% in primary, 9.3% in secondary, and 3.8% in tertiary education.
+Trade and technical skills are prominent, with 41.0% of residents aged 15+ holding vocational credentials – advanced diplomas (12.5%) and certificates (28.5%).

 Frequently Asked Questions - Education